chmc-mcmc/mathematica/README.md

 The idea of multi-particle jumped into my mind in Winnipeg when I was working on some research projects for Dr. Christopher Henry.

-Later, I talked about it with Mr. Yang, a billionaire, during his lavish hospitality; he warned cautiously: "Good things don't necessarily make money!"
+Later, during his lavish hospitality, Mr. Yang, a billionaire, warned about it: "Good things don't necessarily make money!"

 The method of kinetic energy $K_r$ was developed in collaboration with Prof. Hongji Yang.

 A few colleagues of *Capital of Statistics* (COS, editor Yu Miao) read the early draft.

-I would also like to thank some mentors and friends for their encouragement years ago: Xu Hongbing of the University of Electronic Science and Technology, Shang Laiyou of Inner Mongolia Normal University, ...
+I would also like to thank some mentors and friends for their encouragement years ago: Xu Hongbing (UESTC), Yang Jian (Nankai / NJUST), and Shang Laiyou (IMNU), ...
 # Citation
 ```
 @ARTICLE{9585691,